LBNL-ETA/better-lbnl-os/examples/weather/README.md

 # Weather Module Examples

-This directory contains examples demonstrating how to use the BETTER-LBNL weather module for retrieving weather data and performing energy-related calculations.
+This directory contains examples demonstrating how to use the BETTER-LBNL-OS weather module for retrieving weather data and performing energy-related calculations.

 ## Examples